A mainstay of Germany's major finals located a stone's throw from the German FA headquarters.

-The Frankfurt Stadion has been a mainstay of elite German sport since it was built in 1925.
+The Frankfurt Arena has been a mainstay of elite German sport since it was built in 1925.

 Located within walking distance of the German Football Association (DFB) headquarters, the stadium has hosted ice hockey, American football, cycling and even a heavyweight bout won by Muhammad Ali against Karl Mildenberger in 1966!

 The ground underwent extensive renovations ahead of the 1974 FIFA World Cup, when it staged the opening ceremony.
 The arena, home of Eintracht Frankfurt for nearly 100 years, was likewise a venue for EURO '88 and the 2006 World Cup.

 The 2011 FIFA Women's World Cup concluded at the stadium, which also hosted the 2002 UEFA Women's Cup final, won by local favourites 1.
 FFC Frankfurt.